Developing Reports from Hierarchical Data Sources

-The way of using a parallel HDS is the same as with general HDS in Designer.
-However, you should take note of the following when building reports from parallel HDSs.
+The way of using a parallel HDS is the same as with general HDS in Logi Report Designer.
+However you should take note of the following when building reports from parallel HDSs.

 Groups in parallel HDS

-When you insert a group-by field, Designer inserts its children too.
+When you insert a group-by field, its children will also be inserted.

-The parallel structure in the parallel HDS is represented as groups in Designer, so when you develop a report from a parallel HDS, Designer automatically groups the report.
-By default, Designer uses the first found field as the group-by field.
-Note that you can neither add a new group-by field nor remove the group-by fields Designer adds automatically.
-However, if there is more than one field available to with which to group the subtables, you can replace the group-by field with one of the other available fields.
+The parallel structure in the parallel HDS is represented as groups in Logi Report Designer, so when you develop a report from a parallel HDS, it will automatically be grouped.
+By default, Logi Report Designer will use the first found field as the group-by field.
+Note that you can neither add a new group-by field nor remove the group-by fields that are automatically added.
+However, if there is more than one field available to with which to group the sub-tables, you can replace the group-by field with one of the other available fields.

 Rules for inserting an object

-- You should place objects in different branches in the banded object panels they belong to, meaning, a banded object panel cannot hold objects which belong to different branches.
+- Objects in different branches should be placed in the banded object panel they belong to.
+That is, a banded object panel cannot hold objects which belong to different branches.

-- You can insert the children of a branch, including the columns, formulas, summaries, subbranches, and children of the subbranches, into any of their parent panels.
+- The children of a branch, including the columns, formulas, summaries, sub-branches, and children of the sub-branches, can be inserted into any of their parent panels.
 If the parent panel is shared by more than one branch, that is, if the parent panel works as a trunk (global panel), it can be shared by the children of all the branches it holds.
 However, note that each instance of a panel, such as a report/page/group header/footer panel, and detail panel, can only hold the children from the same branch.
-If you want to insert the children of different branches into the shared global panel, you need to create as many instances of this panel as per the number of branches, and then insert the children of each branch into these panels.
+If you want to insert the children of different branches into the shared global panel, you will have to create as many instances of this panel as per the number of branches, and then insert the children of each branch into these panels.

-- Where you can insert a formula/summary depends on the branch attributes of the formula/summary.
-When a formula/summary creates relationships with a column, it obtains the same branch attributes as those of the related column, and you can place it in the panels where you can place the column.
+- Where a formula/summary can be inserted depends on the branch attributes of the formula/summary.
+Generally speaking, when a formula/summary creates relationships with a column, it will obtain the same branch attributes as those of the related column, and it can be placed in the panels where the column can be placed.

-You can place a global formula, which is not associated with any branch columns, to any position of the report.
+A global formula, which is not associated with any branch columns, can be placed to any position of the report.

-- When you remove a branch using the component wizard, Designer also removes the related panel.
+- When you remove a branch using the report wizard, the related panel will also be removed.

-- You can only place a chart that is based on a field in its own panels, which include most of the global panels, except for the detail panel.
+- A chart based on a field can only be placed in its own panels, which include most of the global panels, except for the detail panel.

-- You should create a crosstab upon data of the same branch, and you should place the crosstab in the location where the branch data resides.
+- A crosstab must be built upon data of the same branch, and it should be placed in the location where the branch data resides.

-- Where you can insert a text box object depends on the branch attributes of the columns (formulas/summaries) that it contains.
+- Where a text box object can be inserted depends on the branch attributes of the columns (formulas/summaries) that it contains.
 A text box object can hold only the data of the same branch.

 - Since reports created from HDS are automatically grouped, in the Group screen of the banded wizard, you can neither add more groups by fields nor remove the existing ones.
 However, you can make changes to the existing group criteria.
 For example, you can replace a group-by field with another one.

-- When you want to publish reports created from XML hierarchical data sources to Server, the following method is recommended:
+- When you want to publish reports created from XML format hierarchical data sources to Logi Report Server, the following method is recommended:

 - In the Catalog Manager, select the HDS that is used by the report from the Hierarchical node, and then expand the Properties sheet.